 3. The Grave Accent (L’accent grave) in French

-The grave accent points to the left and upward.
+The grave accent points to the left and upward or points down from the left.
 It provides accents for vowels, but it only alters pronunciation when over the letter e.

 While, depending on the context, unaccented e‘s may be pronounced several different ways.
 E‘s with grave accents are always pronounced ehh, like the e in the English word set.
 Examples: